roma4004/BattleCityRemastered/README.md

 * end game (win\lose condition) with score board (statistics)
 * controling keys hint
 * swaping controls of players (gamePads included), allow you to use playerTwo control scheme for playing playerOne (TAB key)
-* side bar with respawn counters and level number (just like in oiginal)
+* right side bar with respawn counters and level number (just like in oiginal)
 * auto-activating bonusHelmet for 5 second for each tank on its spawn
 * animation of Helmet bonus on tank (health bar also hide to visualize it)